 378 pre-submission decisions by authors and are consistent with APCs being a central

-379 mechanism underlying them (Ciocca & Delgado, 2017; Solomon & Björk, 2012a).
+379 underlying mechanism influencing such decisions (Ciocca & Delgado, 2017; Solomon & Björk, 2012a).
 Our results

 380 also suggest several promising directions for future research.
 The first is to investigate why it